-Effective management under Water Code, Chapter 36 ?
-Yes 1 Boundaries provide for effective management of Trinity aquifer?
-No 1 Adequate funding for operation and maintenance expenses ?
+Is there effective management under Water Code, Chapter 36?
+Yes Do boundaries provide for effective management of Trinity aquifer?
+No Is there adequate funding for operation and maintenance expenses?
 No

 Add Both Territories to the Same Existing GCD

 The TCEQ could recommend both of the territories be added to an existing GCD.
 The Hays Trinity GCD is the most obvious choice for this option.
 Other choices under this option make less sense because they present noncontiguous groundwater management challenges.
 The other options would be to recommend the western Comal and southwestern Travis territories be added to the Trinity Glen Rose GCD in Bexar County, the Cow Creek GCD in Kendall County, the Blanco-Pedernales GCD in Blanco County, the Central Texas GCD in Burnet County, or the BS/EACD in parts of Travis, Hays, Caldwell, and Bastrop counties.